 What is an installment loan?

-An installment loan is technically any loan that comes in one fixed amount that you repay plus interest and fees in regular repayments.
+An installment loan is technically any loan that comes in a fixed amount, which you then repay plus interest and fees in regular repayments.
 Payments are usually made once a month, however some lenders will allow you to pay bi-weekly or weekly.
-Personal loans, student loans and car loans are technically installment loans.
-However, most loans that lenders refer to as installment loans are types of short-term loan, similar to a payday loan.
+Personal loans, student loans and car loans are all technically installment loans.
+However, most loans that lenders refer to as installment loans are a type of short-term loan, similar to a payday loan.

-These installment loans come in larger amounts and longer terms than their payday loan cousins, though they’re generally smaller than your average personal loan.
-They can also come with higher rates than personal loans.
-You can typically borrow up to $2,000 or more and take 3 months to a few years to pay it off.
+Installment loans come in much larger amounts and longer repayment terms than payday loans do, although they’re generally smaller than your average personal loan.
+Installment loans also come with higher interest rates than regular personal loans.
+You can typically borrow up to $10,000 or more and take 6 months to 5 years to pay it off, depending on the terms.

 What can I use an installment loan for?

 You can generally use an online installment loan for any legitimate purpose.
 However, it might be best to save them for emergencies, since they can come with higher interest rates than other types of personal financing.
 You can use installment loans for: